-France urged to reject Le Pen in vote run-off
+France urged to reject Le Pen in vote runoff

 Nonetheless, supporters at the National Front's headquarters responded to the results with songs and dance through the night, waving Le Pen flags.

-"Marine Le Pen -- liberty!" shouted one woman, who gave her name as Valerie.
+"Marine Le Pen -- liberty!" shouted supporter Lilie Bultez.

 "Immigrants, terrorism, killing police officers -- I can't bear it.
 I don't want to see that kind of thing anymore.
 I want to live in a free country," she told CNN.